jsabor/desktop-tutorial/Command_Line_Steps.md

 git merge <<my-branch-name>>
 ```

-Push the merged history to Git.
+If your main branch has Pull Request (PR) protection, go to GUI to review.
+After that (of if no protection is in place), push the merged history to Git.

 ```javascript
 git push